CuckooEXE/ImperfectProjector/README.md

 MD5_OTA=5d5ed480e0061efcf1df14870a1bd952
 ```

 I'm starting to wonder if I can force my own OTA by ARP Poisoning the network and advertising that IP Address as my own...
 Anyway, I'll look into that later.
-I want to try dumping the firmware from the Flash chip, but truth be told, my SOIC8 reader doesn't get here until tomorrow.
+I want to try dumping the firmware from the Flash chip, but my SOIC8 reader doesn't get here until tomorrow.
 You know what that means... hand-jamming a bunch of components that shouldn't be in the same solution to get something that half works (⌐▨_▨).

 ### Dumping the Firmware